fastapi/fastapi/docs/tutorial/sql-databases.md

     That argument `check_same_thread` is there mainly to be able to run the tests that cover this example.

-## Create a `Session` class
+## Create a `SessionLocal` class

-Each instance of the `Session` class will have a connection to the database.
+Each instance of the `SessionLocal` class will have a connection to the database.

-This is not a connection to the database yet, but once we create an instance of this class, that instance will have the actual connection to the database.
+This object (class) is not a connection to the database yet, but once we create an instance of this class, that instance will have the actual connection to the database.

+We name it `SessionLocal` to distinguish it form the `Session` we are importing from SQLAlchemy.

+We will use `Session` to declare types later and getter better editor support and completion.

+For now, create the `SessionLocal`:

 ```Python hl_lines="14"
 {!./src/sql_databases/tutorial001.py!}